St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 Even if you don’t care about the Christian scenes it depicts, there’s no getting away from how impressive this is!

-To access the external areas of the Dome you have to climb a lot of steep and winding steps, so do be prepared you need a pretty good level of fitness to get up here!
+To access the external areas of the Dome you then have to climb a lot of steep and winding steps (528 to be precise!), so do be prepared you need a pretty good level of fitness to get up here.

 You have been warned!